DiogoSoares3/Publisher_Subscriber/README.md

 # Implementation of a Pub/Sub Service Functioning as a Social Media Feed

+First of all, this was an optional assignment developed in the parallel and distributed programming subject (INE5645).

+### Project description

 Publishers are those who produce comments on the social media platform, with each comment associated with a topic.
 Subscribers are those interested in specific topics.

 - Each comment consists of text and is associated with a single topic.